djalbat/the-occam-user-manual/understanding-grammars.md

 ```

-It is not going to far to claim that not only is this specification clearer than the natural language one that preceded it, but that it could have been given with no explanation at all.
+It is not going too far to claim that not only is this specification clearer than the natural language one but that it could have been given with no explanation at all.
-This is BNFs great utility, if employed with common sense.
+Such is BNF's great utility, if employed with common sense.

 There are a couple of further things to note.
-Firstly, the `number` rule makes use of a regular expression; and secondly, the `expression` rule is recursive, in fact left recursive.
+Firstly, the `number` rule makes use of a regular expression in its definition.
+Secondly, two of the definitions in the `expression` rule are recursive, in fact the second is what is called left recursive.
 We shall come back to this later.